101 Dalmatian Street: Gigglebug Guarantee (2018–19)

-As a part of the first season, there has been a total of ten shorts made.
+As a part of the series, there were a total of ten shorts made.
 They were released worldwide, but only 6 were released in the UK, though the last four shorts have been seen on the two-part clipshow "Puppy Dreams".

-In the United States, the first five shorts in production order aired in the middle of the broadcasts.
-The United States broadcast order would usually consist of two half-hour episodes per broadcast.
-The other five shorts however aired during reruns of shows.
+In the United States, the shorts were broadcast in production order and aired in the middle of two half-hour episodes per broadcast.

 All of the shorts were directed by Joonas Utti, written by Maria O’Loughlin and executive produced by Anttu Harlin.